HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Formal Grammar

-[FSH has a formal grammar](#appendix-formal-grammar) defined in [ANTLR4](https://www.antlr.org/).
-The grammar is looser than the language specification since many things, such as datatype agreement, are not enforced by the grammar.
+The grammar of FSH has been captured in [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar)).
+The ANTLR grammar captures the syntax of FSH, but is not a complete specification of for the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.

 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.

 #### Reserved Words